 Queen Victoria has five daughters.
 The oldest is the wife of the crown Prince of Prussia, and will be queen of Prussia by and by The second, Alice, is the wife of the Prince of Hesse Darmstadt, whose principality has been lately absorbed by Prussia The third, Helena, became recertly the wife of the Prince of Teck, a needy prince without a principality.
 Two remain unmarried-Louise, who is 17, and Beatrice, who is 8.
-The former will probably be bargained away to King George of Greece, brother of the Princess of Wales.
+The former will probably be bargained away to King George dispose of.
+The boy was gone all day, and of Greece, brother of the Princess of Wales.

-Large as California's grain crop is this season, the demand for exports clears the market of the sarplus, and keeps prices steady.
-Great Britain has taken the most, 350,000 sacks in two months, China 125,-000 sacks.
-Australia 100,000 sacks, and other Pacific markets 100,000, making a total of 700,000 sacks of wheat and flour exported since July 1, from San Francisco.
+Large as California's grain crop is this season, the demand for exports clears the market of the surplus, and keeps prices steady.
+Great Britain has taken the most, 350,000 sacks in two months, China 125,-000 sacks, Australia 100,000 sacks, and other Pacific markets 100,000, making a total of 700,000 sacks of wheat and flour exported since July 1, from San Francisco.
 The price paid has been \$1.50 per 100 pound for wheat and \$5 a 5 25 per barrel of flour, gold.

-RAILROAD CONSOLIDATION. - At a meeting of the Stockholders of the Tennessee and Alabama, Alabama Central and the Southern Central Railroad Companies, held at Huntsville, Alabama, last week, a consolidation of the three companies was effected, under the style of the Nashville and Decatur Railroad Company. new company will push their line to Montgomery, Alabama. ----
+RAILROAD CONSOLIDATION. - At a meeting of the Stockholders of the Tennessee and Alabama, Alabama Central and the Southern Central Railroad Companies, held at Huntsville, Alabama, last week, a consolidation of the three companies was effected, under the style of the Nashville and Decatur Railroad Company.
+The gomery, Alabama.

-INDIAN OUTRAGES IN TEXAS -A letter from Austin, Texas, to the Heuston Telegraph, of the 21st, states that a letter had been transmitted from Gov. Throckmorton to Gen. Sheridan, showing a long catalogue of Indian outrages, and furnishing evidence from the frentier and from the civilized Indian country, that a general attact on the Texas settlements was inten-
+INDIAN OUTRAGES IN TEXAS -- A letter from Austin, Texas, to the Heuston Telegraph, of the 21st, states that a letter had been transmitted from Gov. Throckmorton to Gen. Sheridan, showing a long catalogue of Indian outrages, and furnishing evidence from the frontier and from the civilized Indian country, that a general It is getting so now a daze if a man can't attact on the Texas settlements was inter-